JuneBascaran/MDEF/docs/term3/02-Distributed design.md

 ![](../images/musshroom model .jpg)

 ### Learning skills
+For this exercise I use communicaton, flexibility and active listening skills.
+Communication for explaining the exercise in a effective way.
+Flexibility for being open for new ideas and approaches, as well as being able to adapt to changing circumstances.
 ### Dynamics
+This exercise has been done with Myrto and Josephine and the dynamics have been better than previous ones.
+This type of exercise they come out better if they are done in groups and different perspectives are shared.
 ### Interactions

 ## Reflection 2: Reflection tree
 ![](../images/Reflection Tree_ MDEF 2022-2023.jpg)
 ![](../images/Reflection Tree_ .jpg)